go-mixed/gos/README.md

 ### Archive mode

+This is a convenient way that a packaging of project mode

 Supported archive format.
-This is the packaging of project mode

 - tar.gz
 - tar.bzip2